I-am-Sakthivel/phy_chem_bio/README.md

 I analyse free datasets from Kaggle during my free time.
-This is one such It is a classification dataset that predicts the field of the comment
+This is one such It is a classification dataset it is used to predict the field of the comment